 - See where the One Ring was made at the Jens Hansen Ringmaker store

-- Treat yourself to local Nelson cuisine
+- Treat yourself to local Nelson cuisine…

 Accommodation in Nelson

 Nelson is the gateway to three national parks in the South Island.
 One of which is the Abel Tasman National Park, full of pristine golden sand beaches backed with lush forest.
-Tours operate from Nelson daily taking you into the Abel Tasman National Park via Kaiteriteri.
+Tours operate from Nelson daily taking you into the Abel Tasman National Park, such as Wine, Art & Wilderness.
 Either drive to Kaiteriteri yourself (1 hour one way) for maximum flexibility or take one of the shuttle services.

 Things to Do in the Abel Tasman National Park

-Day 10 – Nelson to Punakaiki (Via Nelson lakes National Park)
+Day 10 – Nelson to Punakaiki (via Nelson Lakes National Park)

-Theres a fair bit of driving to do today but the beautiful views of the Buller Gorge help pass the time quickly.
+There’s a fair bit of driving to do today but the beautiful views of the Buller Gorge help pass the time quickly.
 There are a few quaint towns to stop by for a coffee, such as Murchison.
-However, to really make the most of the drive we suggest taking a detour into the Nelson Lakes National Park to see the beautiful Lake Rotoroa or Lake Rotoiti.
+However, to really make the most of the drive we suggest taking a 20-minute detour into the Nelson Lakes National Park to see the beautiful Lake Rotoroa or Lake Rotoiti.
 Both are very similar in terms of views and short walks available so take your pick!

 Things to Do in Punakaiki

-- Do the Punakaiki Pancake Rocks & Blowholes Walk (20-minute loop)
+- Do the Punakaiki Pancake Rocks & Blowholes Walk

-- Visit the Punakaiki Cavern (just off the side of the state highway)
+- Visit the Punakaiki Cavern

-- Sample the Paparoa Track, one of the New Zealand Great Walks
+- Sample the Paparoa Track, one of the New Zealand Great Walks.